ceph/ceph/README.windows.rst

 You may fetch the installer as well as the source code from the Dokany Github repository: https://github.com/dokan-dev/dokany/releases

-Make sure to use 1.3.1, which at time of the writing is the latest stable release.
+The minimum supported Dokany version is 1.3.1.
+At the time of the writing, Dokany 2.0 is in Beta stage and is unsupported.

 In order to map RBD images, the ``WNBD`` driver must be installed.
 Please check out this page for more details about ``WNBD`` and the install process: